Find Affordable College Courses

 Bronx, NY

 With a ranking of #8, Fordham University did quite well on this year’s best schools for communication and journalism students working on their bachelor’s degree.
-Fordham U is a large private not-for-profit school located in the city of Bronx.
+Fordham U is a fairly large private not-for-profit school located in the large city of Bronx.

-With a ranking of #9, Fashion Institute of Technology did quite well on this year’s best schools for communication and journalism students working on their bachelor’s degree.
+Fashion Institute of Technology did quite well in this year’s ranking of the best places for communication and journalism students to get a bachelor’s degree.
+It came in at #9 on the list.
 Located in the city of New York, FIT SUNY is a public college with a moderately-sized student population.

 Read full report on Communication & Journalism at Fashion Institute of Technology